enhancedlib/enhanced/README.md

 ### About Generics (Templates) in This Project

-A class whose class name is followed by a zero (hereinafter referred to as "the implementation class") is usually a generic implementation class of a template class.
+In this project, a class whose class name is follows "Impl" is a generic implementation class of a generic class.
+Most implementations of generic classes are in the implementation classes (except for a few special generic classes).

-They separate the implementation of the template class from the template by type erasure (pseudo-generic).
+They separate the implementation of the generic classes from the generic by type erasure (pseudo-generic).

-You should not extend (inherit) the implementation class from another class, and you should not instantiate the implementation class directly.
+You should not extend (inherit) the implementation class from another class, and you should not instantiate the implementation classes directly.
-The correct approach is to instantiate the template class, because the implementation class has no public methods.
+The correct approach is to instantiate the generic classes, because the implementation classes have no public methods.

-Also, you shouldn't instantiate a template class with the implementation class as type, because the template class usually privately extends (inherits) the implementation class.
+Also, you shouldn't instantiate a generic class with the implementation class as type, because the generic classes privately extend (inherits) the implementation classes.